-• Early Detection: Elevated levels of certain tumor markers can indicate the presence of cancer even before symptoms manifest, enabling early intervention and improved treatment outcomes.
+- Early Detection: Elevated levels of certain tumour markers can indicate the presence of cancer even before symptoms manifest, enabling early intervention and improved treatment outcomes.

-• Diagnosis: Tumor markers aid in confirming the diagnosis of specific cancers, guiding healthcare providers in selecting appropriate diagnostic tests and treatment modalities.
+- Diagnosis: Tumour markers aid in confirming the diagnosis of specific cancers, guiding healthcare providers in selecting appropriate diagnostic tests and treatment modalities.

-• Monitoring Treatment Response: Tumor markers are instrumental in evaluating the effectiveness of cancer therapies.
+- Monitoring Treatment Response: Tumour markers are instrumental in evaluating the effectiveness of cancer therapies.
 Changes in marker levels over time can indicate whether treatment is working or if adjustments are necessary.

-• Detecting Recurrence: Following initial treatment, monitoring tumor marker levels helps detect cancer recurrence at an early stage, facilitating prompt intervention and improving the chances of successful treatment.
+- Detecting Recurrence: Following initial treatment, monitoring tumour marker levels helps detect cancer recurrence at an early stage, facilitating prompt intervention and improving the chances of successful treatment.

 Clinical Use: PSA levels are measured for prostate cancer screening, diagnosis, and monitoring treatment response.
 Elevated PSA levels may also indicate benign prostatic hyperplasia (BPH) or prostate inflammation.